TechnoMom/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: Wednesday, 6 January 2021

+**Today's Progress**: Started the Mysterious Organism project on Codecademy and started on Regular Expressions at FCC.

+**Thoughts**: I would have spent more time on both sections, but today's news of insurrection is very distracting - and I have a D&D game tonight!
+But I did get my hour in.

 ### Day 3: Tuesday, 5 January 2021

 **Today's Progress**: Finished everything but the optional bits of the Credit Card Checker project, but I'm not quite happy with it yet.
 Also went through FCC's ES6 lessons.